parthkanani123/WheatherAppUI/README.md

 Welcome to WheatherAppUI ⛅️

-WeatherAppUI - An iOS application represent user interface of weatherApp. where you can change day time through button named Change Day Time.
+WeatherAppUI - An iOS application represent user interface of weatherApp. where you can switch mode through button named Change Day Time.

 Here is Project video👇🏻